Skip to main content

 Yes - if you want help setting up Google Business Profile, Google Analytics, or similar free tools, I'm happy to walk you through it.
 These are straightforward to configure and genuinely useful for visibility and insight.
 I don't assist with ad campaigns or paid advertising of any kind, and I won't put ads on your site.

-For art, images, and assets: I don't use AI to generate artwork, images, or audio - and I ask the same of you.
-Any assets you'd like on your site should come with a clear source: licensed work, original creations, or pieces you have explicit permission to display with proper attribution.
-This isn't about being difficult - it's about respecting artists and the people whose work makes the web worth looking at.
-This whole project is built on doing right by people, and that includes creators.
+I don't love it, but I won't lie - it has changed how I write code.
+I use it for development thoughtfully, the same way I'd use any other tool in my stack.
+I don't use it to generate artwork, images, or audio - and I ask the same of you.
+Any assets on your site should come from a clear source: licensed work, original creations, or pieces you have explicit permission to use with proper attribution.